splunk/eventgen/docs/REFERENCE.md

     * If setting splunkstream, should set splunkHost, splunkPort, splunkMethod, splunkUser and splunkPassword if not Splunk embedded
     * If setting s2s, should set splunkHost and splunkPort
-    * If setting syslogout, should set syslogDestinationHost and syslogDestinationPort
+    * If setting syslogout, should set syslogDestinationHost and syslogDestinationPort.
+A UDP port listening on Splunk needs to be configured. https://docs.splunk.com/Documentation/Splunk/latest/Data/HowSplunkEnterprisehandlessyslogdata
     * If setting httpevent, should set httpeventServers
     * If setting metric_httpevent, should set httpeventServers and make sure your index is a splunk metric index